 - Simple.
 GitHub is rather simple to use, once you get the hang of it.
 Sure, it requires some prior knowledge with programming and code management, but if you’re already quite tech-savvy, the platform shouldn’t be a tough nut to crack.

 - Great tool for planning.
 Plan your daily activities, assign tasks to your fellow team members, manage your timetable – all of this is possible with the help of GitHub.

 - Non-linear development.
 Git allows programmers to frequently change and alter the code without too much of a hassle.
 This doesn’t only save a lot of time but also streamlines the processes of software development.

 With these and many more features, Git (and, in turn, GitHub) becomes an essential system to add to any programmer’s toolkit.

-If you’re learning (or planning to start learning) programming, you should look into familiarizing yourself to Git and GitHub as soon as you can.
+If you’re learning (or planning to start learning) programming, you should look into familiarizing yourself with Git and GitHub as soon as you can.
 As I’ve mentioned earlier, most employers are going to ask you to show your GitHub portfolio when you come in for a job interview.
 This fact alone should give you an idea of just how important and widespread the usage of Git and its related services truly is.